xipki/xipki/README.md

 ## Support
 Just [create issue](https://github.com/xipki/xipki/issues) or [new discussion](https://github.com/xipki/xipki/discussions).

-For bug-report please upload the testdata and log files, describe the version of XiPKI, OS and JRE/JDK, and the steps to reproduce the bug.
+For bug-report please upload the test data and log files, describe the version of XiPKI, OS and JRE/JDK, and the steps to reproduce the bug.

 ## Prerequisite